Vignesh-PS/Simple-javascript-collections/README.md

 ### 4.Word length calculator

 Word length calculator, shows how many alphabet characters, numeric characters, special characters are present in the given input.

+### 5.Contact Form

+In this form, we can save entered fields (name, email, message) in local storage and once refreshed the page, we able to view exist entered form